GizelleL/GizelleL/README.md

 But my friends call me 'Elle' or 'Ella', and you can too. 😁

 * I’m currently working on becoming a data professional, preferably as a data analyst or business analyst.
-* What I've learned in 4+ years of investment management experience is an understanding of sales, operations, and marketing:
+* What I've learned working across sales, operations and marketing teams in the 4+ years of investment management experience is:

-   * Recognizing the shift towards a data-driven future in the investment and banking sector.
+   * Recognizing the shift towards a data-driven future in the investment management and banking sector.
    * Aspired to be at the forefront of the industry's digital transformation.

 :love_letter: Learn more about my professional experience: https://www.linkedin.com/in/gizellelao/